What is Dutoprol?

-You should not use hydrochlorothiazide and metoprolol if you have a serious heart condition such as "sick sinus syndrome" or "AV block" (unless you have a pacemaker), slow heartbeats that have caused you to faint, or if your heart cannot pump blood properly.
+You should not use Dutoprol if you have a serious heart condition such as "sick sinus syndrome" or "AV block" (unless you have a pacemaker), slow heartbeats that have caused you to faint, or if your heart cannot pump blood properly.

 Do not stop using this medicine suddenly, even if you feel fine.
 Stopping suddenly may cause serious or life-threatening heart problems.
 Follow your doctor's instructions about tapering your dose.